 Rural Wi-Fi looked at a few areas that we believe will have some serious changes in 2021.
 These may affect your business or how you operate social media and then again, they may not affect you at all.

 Social Media – Internet Trends

 With a myriad of new competitors, it comes as a bit of a surprise to learn that Facebook is still the social network with the largest number of active users, yet its growth has hit something of a slope.

-TikTok on the other hand has seen a massive 300 million in reported active users since January 2020, or if in percentages, a growth of 37.50% since Jan 2020.
+TikTok on the other hand has seen a massive 300 million reported active users since January 2020.
+This is a 37.50% growth since Jan 2020.
 Seems like in these scary times people are yearning for some entertainment, provided by lip-syncs and odd dances.

-Snapchat, although it was expected to be forgotten, has seen a surge of 24.87% growth in regular users, adding 95 Million active users to the phoenix of social media.
-Instagram live usage grew by 70% and will continue to be popular in 2021 and its importance is especially relevant when it comes to shopping – 70% of shoppers use Instagram to discover new products.
+Snapchat, although it was expected to be forgotten, has seen a surge of 24.87% growth in regular users.
+Adding 95 Million active users to the phoenix of social media.
+Instagram live usage grew by 70% and will continue to be popular in 2021.
+Its importance is especially relevant when it comes to shopping – 70% of shoppers use Instagram to discover new products.

 So, the phase of your kids dancing awkwardly in the garden may not be over just yet.

 Online shopping has seen a real boom in 2020 and is expected to continue growing in 2021 as well.
 WhatsApp and Viber are going to be used more in retailing, while WeChat is also projected to become a new battleground for shopping businesses.